 As the temperatures warm and the summer sun gets us restless, families and friends alike plan trips down the river.
 The following guide will give you a snapshot of your river options and help you plan your road trip through the South.
 While this is by no means a comprehensive list, the writers have enjoyed a run or two on these Southern jewels.

-This post contains affiliate links that earn income through purchases but don’t charge you an added fee.
+This post contains affiliate links but won’t cost you anything extra.

 With headwaters in the Alpine-themed Helen, Georgia, the Chattahoochee is a sort of “choose your own adventure” river.
 In the northern parts of the state, you can rent a tube and hope for high enough water.
 Helen has a number of outfitters to equip you for a fun ride down the river’s cooler sections.

 Starting roughly eight miles upriver, boaters will enjoy wave trains and whitewater ending in the Nantahala Falls.
-For those opting to kayak the river, there is a take-out right before the falls, the highest ranked rapid on this section of the river.
+For those opting to kayak the river, there is a take-out right before the falls, the highest-ranked rapid on this section of the river.
 Confident families and couples can rent rafts and ducky boats from the number of outfitters found within the river gorge.

 With class III-IV rapids, the river straddles the line of Tennessee and North Carolina.
 Nantahala Outdoor Center has an outpost here as well as a number of other outfitters.
 There’s not much near the put in so pack a picnic or grab lunch in one of the nearby mountain towns.

 Book a trip for White Water Rafting on the Pigeon River here.

 The Hiawassee often gets overlooked for its bigger, badder neighbor the Ocoee.
 But the Hiawassee has lots to offer for the adventurous family.
 With rentals available, this class III (lite) river is dam controlled, meaning that visitors must keep to strict release times in order to enjoy the river’s offerings.

 With limited guiding options, its recommended you do your research before departure.
 The take out and put in are both obvious, but a good knowledge of river features is encouraged.
 For those of you interested in avoiding getting wet, a tourist railroad runs along the river giving views of the train crash site from the movie The Fugitive starring Harrison Ford and Tommy Lee Jones.